 The Georgetown University Police Department (GUPD) conducts coordinated patrols on a regular basis to ensure campus security.
 GUPD is vested through the District of Columbia Metropolitan Police Department, with full arrest power on all campus property.
 GUPD also works closely with the Metropolitan Police Department and District of Columbia Fire Department to address issues surrounding campus and respond to any incidents that may arise.

 For students staying off campus, GUPD also operates free escort services, known as Safe Rides.
 These services provide transportation for Georgetown students on campus and between campus and nearby housing.
 Students can call (202) 784-RIDE to request an escort.
 In addition to individual rides, the shuttle is available for students to use in neighborhood areas surrounding campus.

 Georgetown has professional and experienced staff members who are trained to respond to student needs and emergencies.
 In all residence halls, there is a resident counselor (RC) on duty throughout the day.

-We encourage parents to take note of the Campus Leave Policies for the 1-Week Institutes, 3-Week Immersions, College Prep Programs, and college credit courses, as outlined in the program Welcome Packets:
+We encourage parents to take note of the Campus Leave Policies for the Academies, College Prep Program, and college credit courses, as outlined in the program Welcome Packets:

 Follow Georgetown University's Summer Programs for High School Students on Facebook, Twitter, and Instagram to stay connected and receive the latest information and updates on various topics related to your child's summer experience in Washington, D.C.